xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The Mind-Body problem.md

 <p class="date">7<sup>th</sup> October 2020</p>

-Why do the body-mind problem emerged after the Second World War, in the 50s; Philosophy of mind emerged to satisfy the need to find tools to substitute or improve human mind.
+The body-mind problem emerged after the Second World War, in the 50s; Philosophy of mind emerged to satisfy the need to find tools to substitute or improve human mind.

 ## What is the mind?

 - **Dualism**: mind and body exist as different separate entities (Plato, Descartes, Leibniz).
 The mind is spiritual, the body merely is material
 - **Monism**
 - **Tempered Monism**

-+++

-## Interactionism

-Mind and body are different and separate, but they interact.
-E.g. a physical stimulus corresponds to a stimulus to the mind.
-In the [[Sixth Meditation]]: the mind and the body are strictly entangled.

-Descartes was both a dualist and an interactionist

 <br>
 <br>